 Aspie learns better with clear instruction and non-ambiguous rules; well, that’s why we can never pick up social cues because of the high level of ambiguity!

-I am certain that I would have failed my English – despite scoring an A for English in N’Levels (it’s really easy to pass N’Levels because of the much lower demanding marking rubric) – if not of the relentless teacher who refused to give up on us.
+I am certain that I would have failed my English – despite scoring an A for English in N’Levels (it’s really easy to pass N’Levels because of the much lenient marking rubric) – if not of the relentless teacher who refused to give up on us.